-Positive behavior support is an approach to addressing challenging behavior that focuses on changing the physical and interpersonal environment and a person's skill deficits so that the person is able to get their needs met without having to resort to challenging behavior.
-Positive behavior support must be emphasized in all services funded by DDA for persons with developmental disabilities.
+- 1. Positive behavior support is an approach to addressing challenging behavior that focuses on changing a physical and interpersonal environment and supporting a person's skill development so their needs are met without resorting to challenging behavior.
+Positive behavior support must be emphasized in all services funded by DDA for persons with developmental disabilities. - 2.
 Positive behavior support is based on respect, dignity, and personal choice.
 It helps develop effective ways of meeting a client's needs to reduce challenging behaviors.
 Different people will require different positive supports.
-Common types of support are:

-- Assisting a person to live in a home which is safe, attractive, and in a location that is readily accessible to the community, activities, friends, and relatives; and - Providing a person with opportunities and assistance to: - o Learn how to make choices and exercise personal power;

-- o Manage daily activities, pursue personal goals, and access good health care; - o Form and maintain significant friendships and relationships; and - Participate in a broad range of activities that the person enjoys and which promote positive recognition by self and others.
-This includes work, leisure, socialization and personal interests.
+Common types of support are: - a.
+Assisting a person to live in a home that is safe, attractive, and in a location that is readily accessible to the community, activities, friends, and relatives; and - b.
+Providing a person with opportunities and assistance to: - 1) Learn how to make choices and exercise personal power; - 2) Manage daily activities, pursue personal goals, and access good health care; - 3) Form and maintain significant friendships and relationships; and - 4) Participate in a broad range of activities that the person enjoys and that promote positive recognition by self and others.
+This includes work, leisure, socialization, and personal interests.